Ex-MPA files defamation suit against Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The former PTI MPA from Chitral district, whose membership was suspended by the PTI, filed the suit for damages in the court of district and sessions judge, Peshawar, through her lawyer Ghufranullah Shah.
+The former PTI MPA from Chitral district, whose membership was suspended by the PTI, filed the suit for damages in the court of district and sessions judge, Peshawar, through his lawyer Ghufranullah Shah.

+She has sought an order of the court against the PTI chairman to decree Rs5 billion as damages for defaming her.

 After the election, she stated that the defendant Imran Khan started uttering, spreading and resorting to the publication, communication and circulation "maliciously false, baseless and oral" statements and representation against the plaintiff.